 November 30th, 2019 the former headquarter was reclassified from Land and buildings to investment properties as Glunz & Jensen utilize less than 10 % of the buildings.
-The difference between the fair value of the former headquarter and the property measured at cost less accumulated depreciation and accumulated impairment losses November 30th, 2019 of DKK 6.211 thousand are recognized in other comprehensive invoice.
+The difference between the fair value of the former headquarter and the property measured at cost less accumulated depreciation and accumulated impairment losses November 30th, 2019 of DKK 6.211 thousand are recognized in other comprehensive income.
 From December 1st, 2019 all buildings in Selandia Park A/S, Denmark are measured at fair value.

-Almost all investment properties were leased to external tenants on March 31st, 2020.
-In 2018/19 the segment Selandia Park consisted of investment properties, land, and buildings.
-Glunz & Jensen utilized the land and buildings, while all investment properties were leased to external tenants on March 31st, 2019.
+87% of the investment properties were leased to tenants on March 31st, 2021.
+All investment properties were leased to tenants on March 31st, 2019.

-The carrying amount of investment properties amounting to DKK 137.000 thousand had a registered mortgage on March 31st, 2020 (March 31st, 2019: DKK 90.724 thousand).
-The value of the relating collateral was DKK 67.163 thousand at March 2020 (March 31st, 2019: DKK 51.619 thousand).
+The carrying amount of investment properties amounting to DKK 137.000 thousand had a registered mortgage on March 31st, 2021 (March 31st, 2020: DKK 137.000 thousand).
+The value of the relating collateral was DKK 61.736 thousand at March 2021 (March 31st, 2020: DKK 67.163 thousand).